molssi-seamm/seamm_datastore/README.md

 # Create a database session
 connection = seamm_datastore.connect("sqlite:///:memory:")
 ```
 This will create a sqlite database stored in memory.
 Using `initialize=True` will result in a new database being created.
 You may substitute a different database URI in place of `sqlite:///memory`.
-If you are connecting to an existing database, you may leave out `initialize=True` if you would like the data in the database to be kept.
+When connecting to a database on disk, you will need to specify an additional argument, `initialize=True`, if creating a new database.

 To login, use the login method.
 Your username is determined automatically by your username when running `connect` if `initialize` is `True.` An admin user is also create which you can use to login (username=`admin`, password=`admin`).